NethermindEth/Forta-Agents/TraderJoe-Bots/Contract-Ownership/README.md

 ## Alerts

 - TRADERJOE-24
-  - Fired when a `OwnershipTransferred` event has been fired from any of the monitored contracts.
+  - Fired when a `OwnershipTransferred` event has been fired from any of the previously listed TraderJoe contracts.
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata includes: